Bangladesh awaits interim government after Hasina resigns – DW – 08/06/2024

 Student leaders of protests in Bangladesh that led to the resignation of long-time Premier Sheikh Hasina have said they do not want an army-led interim government but instead one advised by Nobel Peace laureate Muhammad Yunus.

-Yunus' office confirmed Tuesday that he has agreed to be an advisor for an interim government.
+Yunus' office confirmed Tuesday that he has agreed to be an adviser for an interim government.

 This comes as the student leaders are due to meet on Tuesday with Bangladesh's army chief, General Waker-Uz-Zaman, who announced the previous day that an interim government would be formed, without giving details about who would lead it.